--•the prominent industrialist who apparently acquired his initial capital by means of "pheras".
-He emphasized the vital service his industry was performing for the country.
-In recognition of this, the finance minister had more or less verbally agreed to further increase his already high. tariff protection in the coming weeks.
-He had many bad loans outstanding and had no intentions of returning them.
-Despite his high standard of living a Mercedes, large home and a mistress in every major city at home and in Europe- he paid no taxes in living memory.
-His tax \cdot records of the last few decades have showed only losses.

-- the real estate tycoon who had in his rise to the top indulged in several frauds.
-He had developed phony land development schemes which after more than a decade of promises had not materialized.
-He had also owned finance companies and cooperative banks the depositors of which arc still waiting for the money.
-He had many successes at appropriating government• owned land.
+- every major city at home and in Europe-he paid no taxes in living memory.
+His tax records of the last few decades have showed only losses. - The real estate tycoon who had in his rise to the top indulged in several frauds.
+He had developed phony land development schemes which after more than a decade of promises had not materialised.
+He had also owned finance companies and cooperative banks the depositors of which are still waiting for the money.
+He had many successes at appropriating government-owned land.
 Because of these activities, he felt he was eminently qualified for a career in politics.
-He was confident that his wealth would get him elected relatively easily.

-- The provincial minister who was well known for his cruelty to his serfs and his family in his feudal kingdom.
+He was confident that his wealth would get him elected relatively easily. - The provincial minister who was well known for his cruelty to his serfs and his family in his feudal kingdom.
 He was enterprising for in his short stay in the provincial. cabinet, he had already acquired several key industries and while retaining a hand in the cooperative scandal.
 Many of his scandalous activities had been reported in the media.
 Far from being embarrassed by such publicity, our minister delighted in his public venality.
 During the evening, he insisted on being spokesman for the government by arguing very belligerently that the law and order situation was under control and that their government should be given more time.
-Needless to say, he could not define what the time was needed for other than the lining of his pockets.

--The senior bureaucrat, who though starting from relatively modest origins, had by now established a small industrial. and real. estate complex.
+Needless to say, he could not define what the time was needed for other than the lining of his pockets. - The senior bureaucrat, who though starting from relatively modest origins, had by now established a small industrial and real estate complex.
 By the grace of God, his son, now freshly educated from the US, was busy making the financial empire.
 In bureaucratic terms, he had apparently done it all-benefitted from all the opportunities that came his way.
 He was adept at commission, bribes, influence-peddling, tax evasion, plot acquisitions, bad loans, industrial licenses, skimming the cream of government purchases among other things.
-Distant, withdrawn and polished, he was able to cultivate the others with considerable care.

-- No decent party would be complete without representation from the West.
-Two minor diplomatic functionaries from the so called cultural centers in town were present.
+Distant, withdrawn and polished, he was able to cultivate the others with considerable care. - No decent party would be complete without representation from the West.
+Two minor diplomatic functionaries from the so called cultural centres in town were present.
 The US Consul General dropped in like a viceroy for a while and was treated as such.
-The white people were treated with a lot of respect despite their frequent sneering and patronizing comments regarding the country.
+The white people were treated with a lot of respect despite their frequent sneering and patronising comments regarding the country.
 Even when they were clearly on the wrong side of the argument they were treated deferentially.
 I finally understood the motivation behind the sycophancy of these minor diplomatic functionaries, when my friend, the host, pointed out that these functionaries provided several important services.
-They could make important introductions to various important development aid funds; they provided speedy visa services to otherwise dubious individuals; and they also provided prohibited substances the most important of these being alcohol.

-- The gauche doctor who seemed to be out of his depth attempting to define a role for himself by means of his profession and newly acquired, though half-digested cultural pretensions.
-He had distinguished himself by a long career of cultivating the powers that be- both local and foreign.
+They could make important introductions to various important development aid funds; they provided speedy visa services to otherwise dubious individuals; and they also provided prohibited substances the most important of these being alcohol. - The gauche doctor who seemed to be out of his depth attempting to define a role for himself by means of his profession and newly acquired, though half-digested cultural pretensions.
+He had distinguished himself by a long career of cultivating the powers that be-both local and foreign.
 He had used the local influence that derived from sycophancy of the local politician and his dubious relationship with the State Department to effectively abuse and rob his siblings and his family.
 Through the evening he was sickeningly fawning over the minor embassy functionaries and sparing no effort to outline his long years of dubious service to the State Department.